 What's biofilm?
 Biofilm is one of the major challenges behind superbugs because they protect pathogens from all forms of decimation.
 At the time, I was actually on medication for biofilm disintegration (and had been for over two years).
 Obviously, however, it wasn't strong enough.
 So what did I do next?
 I started reading more and more on the benefits of light therapy, from its ability to fight cancer, alleviate back pain, hasten the healing from spinal cord injuries in rats, treat Alzheimer's disease also in rats, heal acne, reduce the signs of aging, improve sleep quality, and more.

 So I figured it was time to purchase a device and try it.
-And since the benefits of various problems seemed to respond better to certain colors, I purchased a LED facial device (linked to the one I purchased) with seven different colors: red, dark blue, green, light blue, yellow, white, and purple.
+And since the benefits of various problems seemed to respond better to certain colors, I purchased an LED light therapy mask with seven different colors: red, dark blue, green, light blue, yellow, white, and purple.
 When this device arrived, I simply started using the dark blue light on my entire face.
 That didn't go well—I got sick with flu-like symptoms within seconds.
 I worked myself up to 10 minutes a day over the course of two weeks.
 I was in bed every single day, for multiple hours at a time.
 Once this became more tolerable, I started incorporating other colors (and placed the light all over my body).
 This continued for six weeks, and at one point, I was up to over seven hours a day.

 So, did light therapy cure my chronic fatigue?